richdynamix/magestead/README.md

 `See https://github.com/colinmollenhour/Cm_Cache_Backend_Redis for documentation.`

 The second `bootstrap:` option is `laravel`.
-When you choose this option laravel will be downloaded and installed into your public directory.
+When you choose this option laravel will be downloaded and installed into a laravel directory and a symbolic link is created to the web `public` directory from your laravel `public` directory.
 The key is already set using composer and the directories of storage and bootstrap/cache are made writable by the server.

-The third option is `symfony`, like Laravel it will use composer to install the latest version of Symfony into your project.

 #### Launching The Vagrant Box